sapcc/elektra/README.md

 For more information about plugins, see the chapter "What are Plugins?" below.

 The complexity of a plugin may vary greatly depending on its purpose.
 For example a Lib Plugin includes no app tree and is not mountable.
 However, it contains a lib folder and therefore implements libraries which may be used in other plugins.
-The next complexity level is the ServiceLayer Plugin, which already contains a partial app tree but isn't mountable and doesn't define views, it offers a service or library which may be used in other plugins (the ``DomainModelServiceLayer`` is an example of such a plugin).
+The next complexity level is the ServiceLayer Plugin, which already contains a partial app tree but isn't mountable and doesn't define views, it offers a service or library which may be used in other plugins (the ``Core::ServiceLayer`` is an example of such a plugin).
 The last plugin type is the mountable plugin which includes a full app tree and its own routes and views and is able to be mounted and act as an isolated rails app (The network plugin is an example of a mountable plugin).

 * Lib Plugin
   * includes a "lib" directory and no app tree